skoike/bunpu/README.md

   by replacing the parameters and vectors of various equations with the distribution as they are.
 - Processes such as trajectories or random walks can be defined by giving correlations between time-series distributions.

+  Currently, the method is limited to four arithmetic operations and simple integration of vectors(time series analysis), but I believe that it can be extended to the entire mathematics including various differential equations by advancing development.
+ This may bring improvements to various physical analysis technology and social phenomenon analysis that handle various variations and can be used as a scope to deepen understanding.

+The method is to construct a calculation system in which the distributed data is distributed in a histogram and the distribution is used as a calculation element.

 At the moment this tool can: